QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 	!!
 CLI options can be given in any order !!
 	!!
 Multiple files and/or directories can be specified with a single CLI call!!
 	!!
 All directories must be input as an ABSOLUTE path !!

 	List of CLI Options:

 	help                      - list CLI options
-	-dXX                      - choose compute device XX for wake calculations (XX must be an integer) -gXX                      - choose opencl group size XX for wake calculations (XX must be an integer) -tXX                      - choose the number of threads XX for parallel batch evaluation (XX must be an integer)
+	-dX                       - choose compute device X for wake calculations (X must be an integer) -gX                       - choose opencl group size X for wake calculations (X must be an integer) -tX                       - choose the number X of paraleel simulation threads used during batch evaluation (X must be an integer)
+	-oX                       - choose the number X of OMP threads used in each of the parallel simulation threads (X must be an integer)
 	\directory\simulation.sim - evaluates the simulation definition '\directory\simulation.sim' and save it as *.qpr1
 	\directory\project.qpr    - evaluates the project '\directory\project.qpr' and save it as .qpr1
-	\directory\cutplane.cut   - evaluates the cut-plane definition '\directory\cutplane.cut' during all .sim or .qpr evaluations
-	\directory                - sets the WORKING_DIR, multiple working directories may be defined all_sim                   - batch evaluate all .sim files in all WORKING_DIR(s) and saves them as *.qpr1 all_qpr                   - batch evaluate all .qpr files in all WORKING_DIR(s) and save them as *.qpr1 all_cut                   - evaluate all cut-plane definition(s) in all WORKING_DIR(s) during the evaluation of simulations no_save                   - simulations are not stored after .sim or .qpr files or cutplanes (using post_cut) have been evaluated remove_wind               - remove the windfield file (.bts) after a simulation definition (.sim) is evaluated skip                      - skip evaluation of .qpr and .sim files if a .qpr1 file exists; .sim files that were already exported; cut-planes if a .qpr2 exists exp_h2bin                 - adds HAWC2BINARY format to auto-export and post-export formats exp_h2ascii               - adds HAWC2ASCII format to auto-export and post-export formats (only if HAWC2BINARY is not exported) exp_ascii                 - adds ASCII format to auto-export and post-export formats exp_fastbin		  - adds FAST BINARY format to auto-export and post-export formats
+	\directory                - sets the WORKING_DIR, multiple working directories may be defined all_sim                   - batch evaluate all .sim files in all WORKING_DIR(s) and saves them as *.qpr1 all_qpr                   - batch evaluate all .qpr files in all WORKING_DIR(s) and save them as *.qpr1 no_save                   - simulations are not stored after .sim or .qpr files or cutplanes (using post_cut) have been evaluated remove_wind               - remove the windfield file (.bts) after a simulation definition (.sim) is evaluated skip                      - skip evaluation of .qpr and .sim files if a .qpr1 file exists or .sim files that were already exported exp_h2bin                 - adds HAWC2BINARY format to auto-export and post-export formats exp_h2ascii               - adds HAWC2ASCII format to auto-export and post-export formats (only if HAWC2BINARY is not exported) exp_ascii                 - adds ASCII format to auto-export and post-export formats exp_fastbin               - adds FAST BINARY format to auto-export and post-export formats exp_cut_txt               - adds cut-plane txt format to auto-export and post-export formats exp_cut_vtu               - adds cut-plane vtu format to auto-export and post-export formats
-	\directory\filter.flt     - sets a filter for the generation of all auto-export and post-export formats exp_cut_txt               - adds cut-plane txt format to auto-export and post-export formats exp_cut_vtu               - adds cut-plane vtu format to auto-export and post-export formats post_exp                  - export results and cut-planes from all FINISHED .qpr, .qpr1 and qpr2 files in all WORKING_DIR(s) post_cut                  - calculate and export cut planes from all FINISHED .qpr and .qpr1 files in all WORKING_DIR(s), then saves the projects as *.qpr2
+	\directory\filter.flt     - sets a filter for the generation of all auto-export and post-export formats post_exp                  - export results and cut-planes from all FINISHED .qpr and .qpr1 files in all WORKING_DIR(s) dlc_gen                   - create simulations from a dlc table definition. requires the filename of the dlc definition(s) (must have .dlc ending) and an export directory
 	--------------------------------------------------------------------------------------------

 CLI Functionality